piperniehaus/lrthw_exercises/chapter_6/readme.md

     x = "There are #{types_of_people} types of people."

 The above line is a string that contains an integer, rather than a string.
+Therefore, although there are five cases of string interpolation, only four of them contain strings.

 **Explain why adding the two strings w and e with + makes a longer string.**